jdhitsolutions/PSRemoteOperations/docs/Invoke-PSRemoteOperation.md

 PS C:\> Invoke-PSRemoteOperation $file
 ```

-Assuming there is only a single file that starts with the local computername, get the file and then call Invoke-PSRemoteOperation to invoke the scriptblock.
+Assuming there is only a single file that starts with the local computer name, get the file and then call Invoke-PSRemoteOperation to invoke the scriptblock.
 Upon completion the file will be deleted and an archive copy added to the $PSRemoteOpArchive path.

 ## PARAMETERS